Home

 Environmental zones

 To improve air quality and reduce nitrogen oxide levels in environmentally sensitive areas, municipalities can implement special environmental zones.
-In environmental zones, certain vehicles are not allowed to drive.
-There are three different classes of environmental zones with different requirements on vehicle type and emissions.
-Class 3 environmental zone sets the highest requirements.
+In an environmental zone, certain vehicles are not allowed to drive.
+There are three different classes of environmental zones.

 Class 1 environmental zone